-My perfect food day would be seeing, learning and tasting a great local ingredient.
-I was able to go to Baroda Farms last year during artichoke harvest.
+My perfect food day would be seeing, learning, and tasting a great local ingredient.
+I was able to go to Baroda Farms last year during the artichoke harvest.
 It was amazing to walk between the long green stalks of gorgeous purple artichokes growing from the ground.
 We got to speak to the head farmer and learn about the different strains he’s trying to grow and the day concluded with, what else, artichoke eating.
 It doesn’t get much better than that, except maybe with a side of locally grown vino!

 What are three other blogs that inspire you?